 - Dribble glue on paper, cover with colored sand.

 - Arya above with freeform sculpture: Dollar Store styrofoam bases, cut in half, with assorted pipe cleaners, straws, yarns, beads, etc., to make a whatever.
 I gave them paperclips and showed them how they can use these to hold up pictures.

 - Snowmen.
 Materials: Chalk or white paint, twigs, red crepe paper, black pompoms if you have any.
 Emphasize that we're making circles, and show them the circular motion, big armed, before you turn them loose with the paper.
 And emphasize small circle for head, medium sized for body, bigger for bottom.

 - Penguins.
 TP roll Penguins.
 TP penguin craft Doing TP crafts is so wrong, but I just can't resist this adorable guy.
 Volunteer prep the pieces into kits.

 - Opposites.
-Print with circles and squares.
+Print with circles and squares dipped in primary colors.
 Paper towel rolls and small boxes.